Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you safe and make you feel safe.

 We encourage you to use or channels to contact us, ask questions and give us your opinions on what we do.
 When you do, we’d ask you to stick to the following requirements so that our channels provide as good an experience as possible for all our communities:

 - Please don’t use social and digital media channels to report a crime or information about criminal activity to us.
-Please call us on 999 in an emergency or, if it’s not, you can use our online reporting facility here https://doitonline.lancashire.police.uk/.
+Please call us on 999 in an emergency or, if it’s not, you can call us on 101 or use our online reporting facility here https://doitonline.lancashire.police.uk/.
 You can also call Crimestoppers on 0800 555 111 to report information about criminal activity.
 This service is completely anonymous, you won’t be asked to provide any contact details and you won’t have to go to court

 - Do not post messages or content that could be deemed to be abusive, defamatory, hateful, racially offensive, sexually offensive, obscene, inflammatory or unlawful.